guiguite38/rule_based_system_tarot/README.md

 --- IMPORTANT NOTICE ---
 There are 2 ways of running this project :
 - either by running main.py
-- alternatively, you run the "game_modelisation.inpnb" notebook
+- alternatively, you can run the "game_modelisation.ipynb" python notebook

+--- MAIN FEATURES ---
-The main features of this 'Rule based system' can be found : in Player class :
+in Player class :
 - open() -> "What should I do if I must play the first card of the trick ?"
 - answer() -> "What card should I play if first player has already chosen a color ?"